-PH-400 Special & General Relativity
+PH-400 Einstein's Special and General Theory of Relativity

 Introduction to Einstein's Special and General Theory of Relativity.
 Topics covered: the physics of Lorentz contraction, time dilation, the "twin paradox" and energy, momentum in Special Relativity; mass in Relativity, Schwarzschild metric, Black Holes and Cosmology, behavior of light and applications to Global Positioning Systems.
 Prerequisites: PH-263 and MA-340 or permission of instructor.
 (3-0-3)